sequelize/website/docs/core-concepts/model-basics.md

 ## Prevent creating a default PK attribute

-By default, Sequelize automatically adds the primary key attribute `id` to every model when there is no primary key has been defined manually.
-To prevent this you can use the option `noPrimaryKey` when creating the instance and set it to true.
+By default, Sequelize automatically adds the primary key attribute `id` to every model when no primary key has been defined manually.
+To prevent this you can set the `noPrimaryKey` option to true when defining the model.

 ```js
 const User = sequelize.define('User', {